pandammonium/blipper-widget-old/README.txt

 = 0.0.5 =

-Now you can hide the date of your blip.
-The date is shown by default so you shouldn't see a change in existing behaviour.
+This version allows you to style your widget.
+You can also hide the date of your blip in the widget.
+The date is shown by default for backwrds compatibility.

 == Known issues ==